ndGarage/LastRabbit/README.md

 ![rabbit](https://github.com/ndGarage/LastRabbit/blob/main/rabbit-back.png)

 The only chip is the dual-inverter, NL27WZ04DFT2G.
 It is tiny.
-From the top to look at the chip, it has a mark of XX-YY.
-YY is 90-degree rotated.
-The pin under XX to the left is the pin1.
+From the top to look at the chip, it has a mark of M5-XY.
+"XY" is 90-degree rotated.
+The pin under M5 to the left is the pin1.
 On the PCB, the pin1 is marked by a white dot.

 The cathode of LED has a mark of half-circle.